 As you’ll see in a bit, the answer is yes.
 But it can’t be done using conventional investment planning approaches, the kind you’ll find at over 90% of financial advisory and wealth planning firms.

-How Unplanned Medical Costs Can Box You In to a Corner
+How Unplanned Medical Payments Can Box You Into a Corner

 Should I Buy New Real Estate?
 Sell Some of My Existing Properties?

-You may decide that selling some properties early makes more sense now, because you can use the profits to fund the first few years of medical costs and thus preserve the rest of your lifestyle as is.
+You may decide that selling some properties early makes more sense now because you can use the profits to fund the first few years of medical payments and thus preserve the rest of your lifestyle as is.
 You also have to think about the estate taxes.

 Should I Give Less to Charity?
 Reduce My Estate Plan Amounts?